PEAK-Legacy/Trellis/README.txt

 Instead, what happens is that assigning two different values to the same cell in response to the same event always produces an error message, making it easier to find the problem.
-Of course, if you arrange your input code so that only one piece of input code is setting trellis values for a given event, and you don't change values from inside of computations (rule 2 above), then you'll never have this problem.
+Of course, if you arrange your input code so that only one piece of input code is setting trellis values for a given event, or only one piece of code ever modifies a given cell or data structure, then you'll never have this problem.

 Of course, if all of your code is setting a cell to the *same* value, you won't get a conflict error either.
 This is mostly useful for e.g. receiver cells